denten-books/plain-text/main.md

 disempowerment.
 I see control, in this sense, not as a meta-physical or ideological construction, but as the ability to physically alter or to restrict or to restrict the passage of information.
 The transition from the mechanical typewriter to the electrical word processor literally intertwines the mechanisms of content production and device control.

+We are accustomed of thinking of modern computing as a pinnacle of calculating, computational devices.
+That is the story the reader gets in Kittler's media history and in David Golumbia's excellent *Cultural Logic of Computation.* The cultural logic of computation inevitably leads to a bleak vision of of Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
+The historical link between computation and

+to the military industrial complex, In contrast to that vision, I would like to recover the

-The computers in the scientist's lab and on a writer's desk emerged from an amalgam of automated devices, chief among them the typewriter and the calculator.
+The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the typewriter and the calculator.
 In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (a-machine) capable of transposing the problem of calculability into "effective calculability."
 Where all previous typewriters and calculators were special-purpose mechanisms, engineered to aid in a specific task, the configuration state of the a-machine was determined instead by symbols scanned into the machine from a paper ribbon.
 In imagining the universal calculator, Turing borrowed from the physical design of a typewriter.
 Although Turing's original article did not include any drawings, he describes the a-machine in terms of paper tape medium, scanning, erasing, "writing down